tweag/cooked-validators/README.md

 use features of `cooked-validators`.
 Note that this is not a tutorial nor a ready-to-use recipes book.

-- The [IMPORTS](doc.IMPORTS.md) file is a nice source of information to understand the dependencies we use and how we name them.
+- The [IMPORTS](doc/IMPORTS.md) file describes and helps to understand our dependencies and naming conventions for imports.

 - We also have a [repository](https://github.com/tweag/cooked-smart-contracts) of